 - Click on Submit Report.

-Now wait for a few days until Google does its job.
-Finally even after 10 days you still see the error, it means that something is definitely wrong with your site.
+Now, wait for a few days until Google does its job.
+Finally, even after 10 days you still see the error, which means that something is definitely wrong with your site.
 I urge you to scan your website deeply.
-If you are unable to find anything, inviting friends and co-bloggers to detect the issue.
+If you are unable to find anything, invite friends and co-bloggers to detect the issue.

-Checkout 51 Best WordPress Plugins ever
+Check out 51 Best WordPress Plugins ever

-But again let me remind you that you should scan your site completely so that it doesn't have any malicious or deceptive code or link.
+But again let me remind you that you should scan your site completely so that it doesn't have any malicious or deceptive code or links.